 Mobile users are always on the lookout for quick information while browsing, so they might lack the patience to flip through opened tabs.
 When they meet yet another popunder they are more likely to close the tab …unless the ad captures, excites, thrills them offering real value.
 Not all advertisers are ready to produce a full-page advertising that will be that compelling.

-Why advertisers and publishers still prefer popunder ads in 2021
+Why advertisers and publishers will prefer popunder ads in 2022

-- Pop ads still attract top verticals and offers: Sweepstakes, E-commerce, Dating, Gambling, Software, Games.
+- Pop ads still attract top verticals and offers: Sweepstakes, E-commerce, Dating, iGaming, Software, Games.

-- Affiliate campaigns are still on top with pop ads ramping up ROI up to 315% with Crypto offers of ROI 286% with Gambling campaigns.
+- Affiliate campaigns are still on top with pop ads ramping up ROI up to 315% with Finance offers of ROI 286% with iGaming campaigns.

 - Popunders stream unrivaled massive traffic.
 E.g., over 1B impressions monthly come solely from India.